sthiohnoo/fwe_test_repo/README.md

 - __Database Connection__: Connects to a PostgreSQL database to store and retrieve data.
 - __Health Check__: Checks the status of the application.

+### Functionalities shoppingList.controller

+- __getShoppingListsById :__
+  Method looks for a shopping list by its ID and returns it.
+If no shopping list is found, a 404 error is returned.
+If the ID ist not in the correct format, a 400 error is returned.
+- __getShoppingListsWithSearchingItemById :__
+  Method looks for shopping lists with a specific item by its ID and returns them.
+If no shopping list is found, a 404 error is returned.
+If the ID ist not in the correct format, a 400 error is returned.
+- __searchShoppingListsWithNameOrDescription :__
+  Method looks for shopping lists with a specific name or description and returns them.
+If no shopping list is found, a 404 error is returned.
+If name and description are empty, all shopping lists are returned.

 ## Usage

 Use examples liberally, and show the expected output if you can.
 It's helpful to have inline the smallest example of